storj-archived/blog/content/post/community/building-tardigrade-connectors.md

 **File Management**

-Another common Connector use case is around file management, where users of open-source content storage and collaboration tools like NextCloud and Pydio, can backup up their files on the decentralized cloud.
+Another common Connector use case is around file management, where users of open-source content storage and collaboration tools like NextCloud and Pydio, can back up their files on the decentralized cloud.
 This use case gives organizations complete control over their files.

 For a walkthrough around how to configure NextCloud with Storj, [take a look at this 'How To' guide](https://documentation.tardigrade.io/how-tos/set-up-tardigrade-with-nextcloud-primary-storage).